bsdlp/ghrelease/README.md

 ## Usage

 ```
-> ghrel
+> ghrelease
-Usage of ghrel:
+Usage of ghrelease:
   -authfile="": Set the auth file for GitHub credentials
   -create=false: Create release if it does not exist
   -buildflags="": Pass build flags to gox